-The proposed College of the Environment also brings together an impressive number of students with diverse skills and interests.
+The proposed College of the Environment would also bring together an impressive number of students with diverse skills and interests.
 Together the seven proposed core units were the primary home to more than 1100 students in the 2006-07 academic year.
 This total includes approximately 650 undergraduates and just under 500 graduate students.
 (Table 5) The majority of these students are in rigorous science degree programs that fulfill the State's need for trained STEM (Science, Technology, Engineering, and Mathematics) students.

-With more than 1100 students, the CoEnv is one of only five colleges within the UW with more than 1000 majors (Table 7).
+With more than 1100 students, the new college would be one of only five colleges within the UW with more than 1000 majors (Table 7).
 This is a significant throughput and responsibility, but is at a scale that still provides for individual guidance and mentoring within the distinct degree programs.